 Misdemeanor Criminal Charges

 The legislature establishes what is a felony and what is a misdemeanor.
 While misdemeanors are generally less serious, they are not determined by the maximum penalty.
 A misdemeanor could carry a criminal conviction, the record of which can make it difficult to find or keep a job, get a loan, obtain housing, or gain college admission.
-Even though these legal consequences pale in comparison to years in prison or lifetime registration as a sex offender, they can have a profound negative impact on the life of the convicted (for more specific information on sex offense lawyers, please click here).
+Even though these legal consequences pale in comparison to years in prison or lifetime registration as a sex offender, they can have a profound negative impact on the life of the convicted.
 Though some crimes may be charged as either a misdemeanor or felony depending on the circumstances of the case, offenses commonly charged as misdemeanors in Maryland include:

 - Simple Assault

 - Driving Under the Influence

 Our Maryland criminal defense lawyers treat these cases with due diligence, exploring every avenue for the strongest possible defense.